 Nice attention to detail.
 Note the decal at the top of the radiator and the hand painting of the wires, brackets and hose clamps.
 On the other hand, the heater boxes should be black, not body colored.

 Note the trunk lock is painted, but they must have forgotten about the "fuel" (diesel) door lock.
 This particular Revell model was a little pricey considering that the Black or Light Gray variations can commonly be found on eBay (in 2008) for about $25.
-The Mother of Pearl Green was so ugly I just had to have it!
+The Mother of Pearl Green was so ugly, I just had to have it!
 Prior to MBUSA selling the green variation, the only place I saw them was through German eBay vendors.
 This variation may end up being the most rare and hence the most valuable to future collectors.
+Who Knows?
+The Shadow do, but he ain't been talkin' much lately.